inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/inclusive-ai-with-nugget-ai.md

 coverImageAltText: "FWD: Future of Work and Disability logo"
 shortDescription: >-
-  Participants will have the opportunity to gather insights from previous modules and apply them to thinking critically about nugget .ai’s operations as a skills measurement technology company.
+  Participants will have the opportunity to gather insights from previous modules and apply them to thinking critically about nugget’s operations as a skills measurement technology company.

   December 8, 2020, 1:30 PM – 3:30 PM (EST)